 Tom Stacey is best known as a prize-winning author and man of letters.
 But his temperament and course of life have carried him frequently to the scene of action.
-His has been a life of unusual range: as traveller, especially in remote and challenging regions; as roving correspondent, outstandingly for the Sunday Times, covering the world scene and taking him to over 120 countries; as penal reformer, political theorist, Christian activist, and entrepreneurial publisher.
+His has been a life of unusual range: as traveller, especially in remote and challenging regions; as king maker, remarkably, in the Mountains of the Moon (Ruwenzori); as roving correspondent, outstandingly for the Sunday Times, winning “Foreign Correspondent of the Year” Award, covering the world scene and taking him to over 120 countries; as penal reformer, political theorist, Christian activist, and entrepreneurial publisher.
 Tom Stacey’s adventurous life has given him extraordinary tales to tell.
 A born writer, he offers us reflective wisdom put down memorably and pleasurably in a unique voice.
-His work has been acclaimed by writers as varied as Nina Bawden, Philip Zeigler, Rowan Williams, Christopher Hill and Orville Prescott and John Gray.
-Tom Stacey and his wife, the widely-exhibited sculptor Caroline Stacey, have five children, numerous grandchildren and great grandchildren.
+His work has been compared with that of Graham Greene, E.M Forester, John Banville, and the 17c divine Jeeremy Tayolr, and acclaimed by many – Nina Bawden, Rowan Williams, Christopher Hill, and John Gray.
+He and his wife, the widely-exhibited sculptor Caroline Stacey, have five children, numerous grandchildren and great grandchildren.
 He is a Fellow of the Royal Society of Literature.

 Forthcoming in 2017 is Tom Stacey’s major new novel A Dark and Stormy Night, on the nature of love.
 Already it has been heralded by contemporary literature luminaries.